cyberbotics/webots-doc/reference/lightsensor.md

 (0.0, inf).

-Before being interpolated by the `lookupTable`, the total irradiance *E* [W/m^2] seen by a sensor is computed according to the equation shown in :
+Before being interpolated by the `lookupTable`, the total irradiance *E* [W/m^2] seen by a sensor is computed according to the equation shown in [this figure](lightsensor.md#light-sensor-irradiance-formula):

 %figure "Light sensor irradiance formula"